A human-friendly alternative to netstat for socket and port monitoring on Linux and macOS.

 ```

-Most of the time you will want to run this in ``sudo`` mode to see all processes and ports.
-By default, this is not possible when installed via cargo.
-But you can create a symlink so the binary can be run as root:
+Most of the time, you’ll want to run this with ``sudo`` to see all processes and ports.
+To make that work, you can create a symlink so the binary can be run with root privileges:

 ```sh